abinit/abinit/doc/tutorial/nlo.md

 derivatives at the end of run steps 4 and 5.
 Keep these databases, as they will be used later for a global and convenient analysis of the results using ANADDB.

+**Responses to electric fields, atomic displacements, and strains (with full DFPT)**

+If not already done, the reader should read the part on the *PEAD* method.

+Now you can compare the files *tnlo_2.abi* and *tnlo_2_fDFPT.abi*.

 **Merge of the DDB.**

-At this stage, all the relevant energy derivatives have been obtained and are stored in individual databases.
+At this stage, using either the PEAD or full DFPT method, all the relevant energy derivatives have been obtained and are stored in individual databases.
 These must be combined with the [[help:mrgddb|MRGDDB]] merge utility in order to get a complete database *tnlo_3.ddb.out*.
 Explicitly, you